The Monkees (TV series): Saturday morning and syndication

 The series has aired edited versions on Antenna TV, a digital subchannel network that broadcasts classic programming from the 1950s-1990s era.
-IFC also picked up the series for reruns in spring 2015.
-FETV, a cable and satellite network, began airing the series in December 2017 until it was removed a few years later.
+IFC also picked up the series for reruns in spring 2015 until it was dropped a few years later.
+FETV, a cable and satellite network, began airing the series in December 2017 until it was removed a few years later itself.
 In 2018, Canadian superstation CHCH in Hamilton, Ontario began carrying the series; the station is viewable over-the-air in areas of New York State and Michigan that border Ontario.

 From March 3, 2019, to April 26, 2020, restored episodes of The Monkees aired on MeTV on Sundays at 5 p.m. and 5:30 p.m., following an overwhelming response to Peter Tork's death after MeTV aired two episodes on February 24, 2019, as a tribute to the late Monkee.

 AXS TV began airing the series on April 7, 2023, until it was removed in 2025.

-Catchy Comedy presented a "Catchy Binge" of the series on the weekend of August 19–20, 2023, and again on April 20, 2025.
+Catchy Comedy presented a "Catchy Binge" of the series on the weekend of August 19–20, 2023, and again on Sunday, April 20, 2025.
+It was then added to the regular schedule on January 3, 2026, airing Saturdays at 8 a.m. and 8:30 a.m.

 Rhino Records now serves as the underlying rights holder for this series, as they acquired the Monkees' music catalog, TV series and official logo from Raybert and Columbia Pictures in 1994.
 Sony Pictures Television, which has owned Columbia Pictures since 1989, remains the television distributor for syndication and cable.